bregman-arie/devops-exercises/README.md

 print(isNumberPalindrome("12321"))
 ```

-- Using Python3.10 that accepts using bitwise operator '|'
+- Using Python3.10 that accepts using bitwise operator '|'.
+Note: it's faster than importing and using the `Union` way.

 ```
 def isNumberPalindrome(number: int | str) -> bool: